tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 <img src="images/openapistep6.png"/>
 {% endif %}

 Swagger UI provides a "Try it out" feature that lets users submit actual requests.
-To actually submit requests that are authorized by your API server, the spec must contain security information that will authorize the request.
+To submit requests that are authorized by your API server, the spec must contain security information that will authorize the request.
 The [`security` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securityRequirementObject) specifies the security or authorization protocol used when submitting requests.

 {% if site.format == "web" %}
 * TOC